sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 title: Installing Gentoo on an HP Folio 9470m laptop
 ---

+This post is the instructions list I followed to install Gentoo on my new work laptop: an HP Folio 9470m.
+It's a mix of the official [Installing Gentoo handbook](https://www.gentoo.org/doc/en/handbook/handbook-amd64.xml?part=1), the [@ultrabug](http://www.ultrabug.fr/) [french install guide](http://www.ultrabug.fr/wiki/index.php5?title=Installer_Gentoo_Linux_simplement) and various resources I found while googling for this specific laptop.

+This is mostly intended to be a reminder to future-me, but I'd be delighted if it's useful to someone else.
+If so, let me know by writing a comment!

 # Prepare the USB drive

 - get the latest minimal install CD ISO from http://distfiles.gentoo.org/releases/amd64/autobuilds/current-iso/
-- put it on an usb drive with the help of [UNetbootin](http://unetbootin.sourceforge.net/)
+- put it on an USB drive with the help of [UNetbootin](http://unetbootin.sourceforge.net/)

 # Boot on the LiveCD *well, Live USB drive*

-- boot on the USB drive (don't forget to strike Esc at BIOS and then F9 to choose our boot medium)
+- boot on the USB drive
 - UNetbootin has a loader that allows you to choose what to boot, choose `gentoo`
 - you briefly have the option to change your keyboard layout, type the number associated with the layout of your laptop before the default one (US) is loaded